jtpaulo/jtpaulo.github.io/_pages/supervision.md

 **2024** - Maria Ramos.
 Assessing the fault tolerance of data-centric applications.
 Co-advised with Tânia Esteves.

 **2024** - Ruben Adão.
 Heterogeneous Storage Systems for Modern Data Centers.
-Co-advised with Ricardo Macedo.
+Co-advised with Ricardo Macedo and Oana Balmau.

 **2020** - Mariana Miranda.
 Distributed and Dependable SDS Control Plane for HPC.
 Co-advised with José Pereira.